 DO YOU NEED TO REPLACE YOUR ROOF AFTER HAIL STORM DAMAGE?

-Texas is one of the hailstorm capitals of the US, if not the world, so you're not alone if find your house getting battered by ice balls.
+Texas is one of the hailstorm capitals of the US, if not the world, so you're not alone if find your house getting battered by falling ice chunks.
 Hail causes up to a billion dollars in damage in Texas every year.

 Following hailstorms, homeowners have concerns about damage to their roofs and want to know if the damage can be repaired or if the roofs need to be replaced.
 We created this guide about hail damage to roofs to help you understand how to make that decision.

 What is hail?

-Hail is formed when raindrops get caught in storm clouds’ updrafts that lift them up to where temperatures are below freezing.
-This causes them to freeze and collect other particles of ice and dust.
+Hail is formed when raindrops get caught in storm cloud updrafts that lift them up to where temperatures are below freezing.
+This causes them to freeze into ice and collect other particles of ice and dust.